ryanjjung/microsite/microsite/publish/README.md

 - `publish_bucket`: The S3 bucket the site should be deployed to.
 Do not create this bucket, as it will be managed by this tool.
 - `index_document`: If a site visitor requests a URL that ends in a slash (`/`), this file will be served from that directory.
 This is usually `index.html`.
 It must return a file that really exists or the server will return a `404 Not Found` error.
+- `acm_certificate_arn`: The ARN of the AWS Certificate Manager certificate to secure site communication with.
+- `domain`: The top-level domain you will publish under.
+- `subdomain`: The subdomain to publish under.
+For example, if your domain is `foobar.com` and your subdomain is `fizzbuzz`, your content will be published at `fizzbuzz.foobar.com`.
+- `route53_zone_id`: The zone ID of the Route53 hosted zone to build DNS records in.

 An example config: